menckend/dcnodatg/README.md

 username= 'mynameismud'
 passwd= 'mypasswordisalsomud'
 servername= 'gns3server.menckend.com'
-switchlist= 'sw1.menckend.com sw2.menckend.com sw3.menckend.com'
+switchlist= 'sw1.menckend.com sw2 sw3 sw4.menckend.com'
 filename= './switchlist.txt'
 prjname= 'dcnodatg-project-dujour'
 ```

-Remember that the switchlist and filename arguments are mutually exclusive, if you include both, dcnodatg will exit.
+Remember that the switchlist and filename arguments are mutually exclusive, if you pass *both*, dcnodatg will exit.

 An example of a fully-argumented invocation would be: